pandacloud1/CLOUD/Module-23/2_cloudformation.md

 ## CREATE EC2 INSTANCE
 - SELECT REGION: `N.Virginia`
 - Below code will create `EC2 instance` along with a `Security group`
+- Save the below code as a `file.yaml` in your local machine to upload it to CloudFormation

 ```yaml
 Resources: